RBD: 2023: Soy Rebelde Tour

-The Mexican group RBD will start their Soy Rebelde Tour in El Paso, Texas on 25 August 2023, performing 30 shows across the United States.
-They will end their U.S. leg on 22 October 2023.
-After an outpouring demand from fans in Colombia, RBD announced two dates in Medellin on 3 and 4 November at the Estadio Atanasio Girardot.
+The Soy Rebelde Tour started in El Paso, Texas on 25 August 2023, and included 30 shows across the United States.
+They ended their U.S. leg on 22 October 2023.
+After an outpouring of demand from fans in Colombia, RBD announced two dates in Medellín on 3 and 4 November at the Estadio Atanasio Girardot.
 After the two dates were sold out, a third and fourth date were also added.
-RBD heads to Brazil, where they perform two shows in Rio de Janeiro and six in São Paulo.
-They will end the tour in Mexico, including 6 shows at the Foro Sol in Mexico City.
+The group performed eight dates in Brazil, with two in Rio de Janeiro at the Estádio Olímpico Nilton Santos, and the rest in São Paulo, with the first two at the Estádio do Morumbi with the latter six at the Allianz Parque.
+The band performed 12 dates in Mexico, with the first two at the Estadio Mobil Super in Monterrey, two at the Estadio Tres de Marzo in Zapopan, four at the Foro Sol in Mexico City, followed by a return to Monterrey, then back to Mexico City for two more dates at the Foro Sol.
+The tour concluded on 21 December at the Estadio Azteca, exactly 15 years after their last show in 2008.

 Legacy

 RBD was one of the most important phenomenons of Latin pop culture in the 2000s despite their short transition into the music scene.
 The cultural phenomenon led by the soap opera Rebelde and the pop group, accompanied by advertising strategies from 2004 to 2009, resulted in recognition from a young audience who followed the career of the group, leaving a legacy of six studio albums, two TV series and multiple awards.
 On 2 March 2007, photos of Chávez marrying a Canadian BJ Murphy were leaked, and the singer spoke about this in a statement, officially coming out.
 He became the first openly gay Mexican international singer.
 4 October was selected as RBD World Day, in honor of the day Rebelde was released in Mexico.